CLI Reference for ETLs

 ais etl init code --name=ETL_NAME --from-file=CODE_FILE --runtime=RUNTIME [--chunk-size=NUM_OF_BYTES] [--transform=TRANSFORM_FUNC] [--before=BEFORE_FUNC] [--after=AFTER_FUNC] [--deps-file=DEPS_FILE] [--comm-type=COMMUNICATION_TYPE] [--wait-timeout=TIMEOUT] [--arg-type=ARGUMENT_TYPE]

-The --name parameter is used to assign a user defined unique name to the ETL (ref: here for information on valid ETL name).
+The --name parameter assigns a unique name to the ETL (see ETL name specifications).

 Note: